Natan Notable Books at the Jewish Book Council

 Natan Book Award Committee

-Tali Rosenblatt-Cohen (Co-chair)
+Tali Rosenblatt-Cohen (Chair)

 Daniel Bonner